stassa/louise/README.md

 In the output above, the lines preceded by Prolog's comment character, `%`, are printed by SWI-Prolog's debugging predicates.
 Debugging output can be directed to a file to keep a log of a learning attempt.
+This is described in a later section.

 ### Configuring a metarule format